zainthemaynnn/GRIN/README.md

 - Morph targets: Needed for character animations.
 - Extensible `StandardMaterial`: Reduces boilerplate.
 - Ability to disable transform propagation: Propagation is nice but it makes physics tricky.
+    - Related...
+Entity-entity relations (custom hierarchy): Currently using a bootleg ones for rewinds.
+Not amazing.
 - Text wrapping with percent layout: Self-explanatory.

 ## Platform support